 Returning to San Francisco, Castro formed his own group and in 1993 released his first self-produced album, No Foolin', on the dime-sized Saloon label.
 That same year also saw him winning the Bay Area Music Award for Best Club Band, an honor he duplicated the following year.
 In 1997, he won Bammies for Outstanding Blues Musician and for Outstanding Blues Album for his debut release on Blind Pig Records, Exception to the Rule.
 Also in 1997, Castro and his band began a three-year stint working as the house band on NBC's Comedy Showcase, which aired after Saturday Night Live.

 Live at the Fillmore was released in early 2000, and with everyone from industry insiders to B.B.
 King singing his praises, Castro appeared to be headed for bigger and better things.
 It was not to be, however, as in 2001 he left Blind Pig Records and recorded Guilty of Love for the small 33rd Street label.
 Blind Pig closed the books on their association with Castro in 2002 by releasing the career retrospective The Essential Tommy Castro.
 Gratitude appeared from Heart and Soul in 2003, followed by Triple Trouble (with Jimmy Hall and Lloyd Jones) later that same year from Telarc.
 In 2005 Castro returned to the Blind Pig label for the release of Soul Shaker, followed by Painkiller in 2007.
-The relatively smooth and polished Hard Believer appeared from Alligator Records in 2009, followed in 2011 by The Legendary Rhythm & Blues Revue: Live!, a collection of highlights from Castro's recent live performances, also on Alligator Records. ~ Cub Koda, Rovi
+The relatively smooth and polished Hard Believer appeared from Alligator Records in 2009, followed in 2011 by The Legendary Rhythm & Blues Revue: Live!, a collection of highlights from Castro's recent live performances, also on Alligator Records.
+The Devil You Know, which featured Castro's stripped down new touring band the Pain Killers and a whole host of guest artists, appeared early in 2014. ~ Cub Koda, Rovi